What is Centipede Grass

 Different Varieties of Centipede Grass

-The different types of the grass have the same basic requirements with some needing special care for better growth.
+The following types of the grass may look slightly different from each other, but has the same basic requirements.
+Some may need extra care for better growth.

 - Common centipede grass